yy20716/owlapi-repeat-model-load/README.md

 # owlapi-repeat-model-load

 This repo contains testcodes that tests [the memory leak issue](https://github.com/owlcollab/owltools/issues/253#issuecomment-388415035).
 It consists of four [noctua-model](https://github.com/geneontology/noctua-models) files; the codes will load them using the same ontology manager in owlapi and prints out its memory usages.
+Most codes are extracted from owltools for reproducing this issue.

 ## Installation and Usage
-Run the following commands for building and running the executable jar file.
+Please run the following commands for building and running the executable jar file.
+See the lines with `heap free size`, i.e. there will be four such lines in the output.
 ~~~~
 mvn clean package
 java -jar target/owlapitest-0.0.1-SNAPSHOT-jar-with-dependencies.jar 2>&1 | tee output.txt